Make a One-Time Donation to support

 Check out our latest Academic Success Class video, produced by the Association of Washington School

 CHS Fusion, started in 2011, utilizes community volunteers and high school juniors and seniors to mentor sixth through tenth grade students during the school day.
-This year Fusion has expanded into five different programs and is gaining popularity and statewide attention.
+Fusion has expanded into five different programs and is gaining popularity and statewide attention.
 Our district is one of only two schools in the United States to provide mentors with WhyTry training, a nationally based resilience program that emphasizes relationships and helps students make decisions that will lead them to opportunities, freedom, and self-respect.
 Mentors identify themselves as additional support in the student’s life and their work centers around motivation, tutoring, encouragement, and decision making.

 Junior and Senior Mentors from the 2015-16 Academic Success Class continue to get statewide attention for their work with freshmen, helping them transition successfully to high school